 How to answer “tell me about a time you failed”

 If you’re wondering how to answer this interview question, we’ve got you covered.
-We’ll take you through three simple steps to follow to make a good answer and then provide you with several examples.
+We’ll take you through three simple steps to answer effectively, and then provide you with some examples.

 Here are three steps to help you expertly answer the interview question, “tell me about a time you failed,” and set yourself apart as a candidate.